Which Of These Statements Is False

 • Hasty Generalization: Drawing a conclusion based on insufficient evidence.
 Example: "I met two rude people from New York, so everyone from New York must be rude."

 • Post Hoc Ergo Propter Hoc: Assuming that because one event followed another, the first event caused the second.
 Example: "I wore my lucky socks, and then my team won.
-Therefore, my lucky socks made them win."
+Because of this, my lucky socks made them win."

 • Red Herring: Introducing an irrelevant topic to distract from the main argument.
 Example: "You're criticizing my environmental policies, but what about all the jobs they create?"